karan/slashRemindMe/README.md

 #### Where is this bot running?

 Currently I'm running this bot on a 1GB [DigitalOcean](https://www.digitalocean.com/?refcode=422889a8186d) instance (yes, that's an affiliate link.
-Use that to get a free VPS for 2 months).
+Use that to get a free VPS).
 The bot is not resource-intensive and uses a couple dozen MBs of RAM.

 #### How do I see all my reminders?